 Looking east from the Vista House, Interstate 84 follows the Columbia River Highway toward Cascade Locks and Hood River.
 The freeway hugs the south bank of the massive river, much the same way as Washington 14 hugs the north bank.
-As the main east-west route across Oregon, Interstate 84 stays close to the river while the Historic Columbia River Highway (U.S. 30) follows higher ground along a much more winding route.
+As the main east-west route across Oregon, I-84 stays close to the river while the Historic Columbia River Highway (former U.S. 30) follows higher ground along a much more winding route.
 Photo taken 08/27/06.

 In Oregon, Interstate 84 (80N) followed Columbia River Highway Number 2, which was also known as Oregon Highway 2.
-The Interstate was constructed in the Beaver State in stages between 1963 and 1980.
-One of the first segments of Interstate 84 (80N) to be completed was the section between the city of Portland and The Dalles.
+The Interstate was constructed in the Beaver State in stages commencing in 1963.
+One of the first segments of I-84 (80N) to be completed was the section between the city of Portland and The Dalles.
 This section was largely complete in 1963 but not finalized due to the narrow terrain until 1969.
-Interstate 84 east of The Dalles was initially improved in the 1950s, but Interstate standard upgrades did not begin until after 1966 on this section.
+East of The Dalles, U.S. 30 was initially improved to expressway standards in the 1950s, but Interstate upgrades did not begin until after 1966 on this section.
 The freeway was considered fully constructed on July 3, 1980, with the completion of a segment of freeway near Baker City.1

 Today, Interstate 84 follows the Banfield Expressway through Portland.
-This freeway was constructed prior to the implementation of Interstate standards, and it would have required a costly retrofit to bring the freeway to Interstate standards.
-As a result, a new path was suggested for Interstate 84.
-This proposed path for Interstate 84 (80N) through eastern Portland between Interstate 5 and Interstate 205 would have followed the unbuilt "Mount Hood Freeway" instead of the Banfield Expressway.
+This freeway was constructed prior to the implementation of Interstate standards, and it would have required a costly retrofit to modernize the highway.
+As a result, a new route was suggested for Interstate 84.
+The proposed reroute of I-84 through eastern Portland between Interstate 5 and Interstate 205 would have followed the unbuilt "Mount Hood Freeway" instead of the Banfield Expressway.
 In the mid-1960s, various alternate alignments were considered for the Mount Hood Freeway, which would have been about five miles in length.

 As a result of this controversy coupled with the nationwide energy crisis at that time, the Portland City Council voted to withdraw its approval of the Mount Hood Freeway on July 25, 1974.
-By July 1975 (one year later), the freeway was withdrawn by the department of transportation, and the Interstate funds were reallocated to other projects.
-For more information on this project, visit the Interstate 50th Anniversary: The Story of Oregon's Interstates.1
+By July 1975, the freeway was withdrawn by the department of transportation, and the Interstate funds were reallocated to other projects.
+For more information on this project, see the Interstate 50th Anniversary: The Story of Oregon's Interstates.1

 Parallel/Historic U.S. Routes